EE3901/EE5901 Sensor Technologies

 Your sensor will most likely consist of multiple pairs of electrodes.
 You must develop some mathematical equation where the measured capacitance(s) are entered as inputs, and the calculation result is the water level in the beaker.
 As a starting point, consider using linear regression to find the relationship between the capacitance and the water level.
 Naturally, you are free to use something else, if it results in better performance.

-- Summarise the report and give recommendations for future work (i.e. how could the system be improved, what else could be investigated, etc).
+• Summarise the project and give recommendations for future work (i.e. how could the system be improved, what else could be investigated, etc).

 Literature review for EE5901 students